voletiv/lipreading-in-the-wild-experiments/README.md

 # lipreading-in-the-wild-experiments

 This repository contains my experiments with lip reading using deep learning in Keras.
-I am train and test on the [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/).
+I train and test on the [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/).

 ## Requirements